martinwalsh/mk/README.md

 ## Introduction

-`mk` is an experimental wrapper for the ubiquitous GNU make, widely-used for automating routine tasks in countless software projects. `mk` is meant to enhance the functionality of GNU make by allowing the execution of make commands from any directory within a project, as opposed to the project's root alone.
+In this project you'll find an experimental wrapper for the ubiquitous GNU make, named `mk`.
+GNU Make is a widely-used command line tool for automating routine tasks, from instructions defined in a `Makefile`, present in countless software projects.

+This tool, `mk`, enhances the functionality of GNU make by allowing the execution of `make` commands from any directory within a project, not just the project's root.

 Additionally, `mk` will parse a project's Makefile and generate help text.
 Just write a comment in your Makefile prefixed with `#>` to describe the target that